fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 redroid (Remote Android) is a GPU-accelerated Android-in-Cloud (AIC) solution that integrates seamlessly with Olares.
 You can easily host high-performance Android instances on your Olares and access them anytime to run Android games, apps, or even automation tests.

-This tutorial walks you through installing redroid on Olares and accessing the Android instance from Windows and macOS via `adb` and `scrcpy`.
+This tutorial walks you through installing redroid on Olares and accessing the Android instance from Windows and macOS.

 ## Objectives

 By the end of this tutorial, you will learn how to:
 - Install the required Linux kernel modules on the Olares host.
 - Install the redroid app on Olares and get the service URL.
-- Connect and operate the Android instance from Windows and macOS using `adb` and `scrcpy`.
+- Connect and operate the Android instance from Windows and macOS, using `adb` and `scrcpy`.
 - Install APK apps on the Android instance.

-## Before You begin
+## Before you begin

 Make sure the following requirements are met:
 - Olares is installed and running.